UK aims to train Ukrainian pilots ‘as quickly as humanly possible’

 The training is the ‘first step’ towards the potential supply of jets, Rishi Sunak said.

-The UK will seek to train Ukrainian pilots “as quickly as humanly possible”, Downing Street said, as Volodymyr Zelensky continued his push for European support.
+The UK will seek to train Ukrainian pilots “as quickly as humanly possible”, Downing Street said, as Ukrainian president Volodymyr Zelensky continued his push for European support.

+But Defence Secretary Ben Wallace appeared to suggest that the training would not be completed until “probably post-conflict”.

 Rishi Sunak, who promised further support for Ukraine during the British leg of Mr Zelensky’s visit, said the offer of pilot training was the “first step” which could lead to the eventual supply of fighter planes.